TimothyMarchant/7-SegmentClock_And_Timer/README.md

 * 4 PN2222TF transistors (NPN)

-* 3 0.1 uF capacitors (two for the shift register, one for the minimun circuitry for the PIC)
+* 4 0.1 uF capacitors (two for the shift register, two for the minimum circuitry for the PIC)

 * 5 22k OHM resistors (4 are used with the transistors and one is used for the colon of the 7-segment display).

-* 8 10k OHM resistors
+* 9 10k OHM resistors (one is used for the minimum circuitry for the PIC)

 * 10 10k/4.7k ohm resistors (either value works, for the buttons I use 4.7k because that's what I had out).

+* 1 100-470 ohm resistor for minimum circuitry for the PIC

 * 6 buttons.